dessa-oss/atlas/api_docs/sources/configs.md

 },
 ```

 **end_point**: defines full path to where to store cache files.
 The default is `local` which means it will use current project directory.
+For AWS and GCP deployments, this path can be specified with the following format: `<bucket>/path/to/archives`.
+By specifying the job_deployment_env, Foundations will automatically determine the right endpoint.

 ### Additional Configurations